Joanna Riding: Career

 From 1 December 2008 to 29 May 2010, Riding starred as Mrs. Wilkinson in the London production of Billy Elliot the Musical at the Victoria Palace Theatre.
 She took maternity leave from the show between 23 December 2008 and 24 August 2009 when the role was played by Kate Graham.
 Following this, she headlined a one-off concert on 24 October 2010 at Freedom Bar in Soho called Sondheim in Reverse, as part of the composer's 80th birthday celebrations.

 In 2011, Riding starred in two musicals at the Gielgud Theatre in London's West End.
 From 5 March to 21 May she played Madame Emery in the Kneehigh Theatre Company's musical adaptation of The Umbrellas of Cherbourg.
 The production had its try-out at Leicester's Curve Theatre from 11 to 26 February.
 A month later, from 6 June to 6 August she played jealous Italian mistress Maria Merelli in the London production of Lend Me A Tenor.

 In 2013 she appeared in the Sky1 TV comedy series Stella as Melissa.
 Riding also portrayed Valerie Hobson in Andrew Lloyd Webber's musical Stephen Ward, and was one of few elements of the production to be praised by every major critic.

 In 2014, Riding appeared as Cinderella's Mother in Rob Marshall's film version of Stephen Sondheim's Into the Woods.

 In September 2016 it was announced that Riding would take the leading role of Annie in The Girls musical written by Gary Barlow and Tim Firth to open at The Phoenix Theatre, London on 27 January 2017.

 When the 2017 London revival of Sondheim's Follies returned to the Olivier Theatre on February 14, 2018, playing until May 11, Riding replaced Imelda Staunton as Sally.
+In May 2019, she reprised her role of Julie Jordan in at concert staging of Carousel at Cadogan Hall opposite Hadley Fraser and Janie Dee.

+During the summer of 2021, Riding returned to Regent’s Park Open Air Theatre to play the role of Nettie Fowler in Timothy Sheader’s production of Rodger’s and Rodgers and Hammerstein’s Carousel.
+Riding’s performance was singled out by several critics with Marianka Swain for London Theatre noting that Riding’s performance was “the most grounded and emotional performance I’ve seen in the role.”

-In July 2022 Riding played Rose in the Buxton Festival production of the Jule Styne and Stephen Sondheim musical Gypsy.
+In July 2022, Riding played Rose in the Buxton Festival production of the Jule Styne and Stephen Sondheim musical Gypsy.